RESTORE, REHABILITATE, TRANSFORM!

-How do we protect the Baldwin-Buss Merino House and property, one of our most historic and endangered assets?
+Protect the Baldwin-Buss Merino House and property--one of our most historic and endangered assets!

 Watercolor by Lowell Ellsworth Smith.

 Downtown Hudson stands out among our neighboring cities precisely because so many of them have lost their historic town centers or compromised them with insensitive development.
 Recognizing that this could happen here, The Baldwin-Buss House Foundation approached Hudson Heritage Association in January of 2019 to provide seed money for the acquisition and preservation of the property.

 With pressure for development on the historic cornerstone of Hudson's Village Green, as well as the home's deteriorated and neglected condition, there was no question that the structure and its prominent location were endangered.
 Because of its importance both historically and architecturally, the HHA Board of Directors voted unanimously to provide $20,000 to assist BBHF in the acquisition and preservation of the property.
 Our thanks and gratitude are extended to Hudson Heritage Association for its early support.